 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 A portion of the Company's financial assets and liabilities is denominated in foreign currencies giving rise to risks from changes in foreign exchange rates.
 The Company is exposed to currency exchange rate risks to the extent of its activities in the U.S. and/or in currencies which are not the functional currency of the economic environment in which the Company or its subsidiaries operate.
-Based on this exposure as at December 31, 2022 a 5% change in exchange rates could give rise to a change in the net loss by approximately \$4,000 (2021 - \$22,000), which is primarily driven by the parent Company's USD cash balance of \$132,000 at December 31, 2022 (2021 - \$390,000) (the parent Company has a Canadian Dollar functional currency).
+Based on this exposure as at December 31, 2023 a 5% change in exchange rates could give rise to a change in the net gain by approximately \$5,000 (2022 - loss of \$4,000), which is primarily driven by the parent Company's USD accounts payable and accrued liabilities balance of \$83,138 at December 31, 2023 (2022 - driven by cash balance of \$132,000) because the parent Company has a Canadian Dollar functional currency.
 The Company does not use derivative financial instruments to reduce its foreign exchange exposure.